Skip to main content

 • Supervisor’s fees: These are the fees charged by the professional who monitors the progress of the IVA and ensures that you are making the required payments.

 The fees associated with an IVA can vary widely, and it is a good idea to carefully review the terms of the IVA before agreeing to it.
-It is also a good idea to speak with a financial professional or an attorney if you have any questions about the fees associated with an IVA.
+It is also a good idea to speak with a qualified UK debt adviser if you have any questions about the fees associated with an IVA.